aaryadevchandra/heart-disease-prediction-classfication/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Once you have downloaded the repository and have entered te root directory, you are all set to go!
+Once you have downloaded the repository and have entered the root directory, you are all set to go!

 We'll first proceed by running the backend.